HeigatVu/my-dot-files/README.md

 ## NEOVIM

 - You can use keymap in `~/.config/nvim/lua/config/keymaps.lua`
-- I am using tabnine for suggesting code but you can config other AI such copilot,... by inputting `:LazyEtras`
+- I am using tabnine for suggesting code but you can config other AI such copilot,... by inputting `:LazyExtras`

 # References